-You can abort scripts once they are running by pressing the key combination CtrlBreak.
-(If another application has the focus, you must switch to the BasicMaker application window beforehand.)
+You can abort scripts once they are running by pressing the key combination Ctrl+Break.
+(If another application has the focus at this moment, switch to the BasicMaker application window beforehand.)

 Debugging scripts

 The script editor comes with functions that are very useful for finding and fixing errors ("debugging" scripts):